 Researchers should develop written procedures to deal with events such as loss of electrical power (affecting fume hoods, coolers etc.) or other utilities (water), or temporary loss of personnel due to illnesses such as pandemic flu.
 Guidance on factors to consider when developing shut-down plans is included in the Lab Hibernation Checklist in Appendix G.

+2.8 Closing out a laboratory

+Any researcher leaving the University needs to properly close down his/her lab.
+If the principal investigator does not take proper care to clean-up the laboratory, then the department for which they worked under becomes responsible.
+We strongly encourage departments to develop administrative controls to prevent this from happening.
+A good tool to use is the laboratory closeout checklist available on the DEHS website.
+Otherwise, DEHS does offer laboratory clean-up services for an hourly fee.

 Chapter 3 – How to Reduce Exposures to Hazardous Chemicals